sejopi/simple-infoz/README.md

   - GETS BORED easily if small / mild discussion; small talks
   - i tend to freeze / withdraw / go silent when im deeply disturbed; reminded of past trauma
   - gets silent agAIN if theres 3 or more ppl talking at once :oT (id just walk away so i can be alone)
-  - heavy preference for 1 on 1 talking rather than in groups srsly it takes me like several minutes to decide if i should be alone or int with many people though unless youre a friend, i will try.
+  - heavy preference for 1 on 1 talking rather than in groups srsly **it takes me like several minutes to decide** if i should be alone or int with many people though **unless youre a friend**, i will try.

-- UH i tend to write many things at once so youll be seeing **wall texts** from me
+- UH i tend to write many things at once so youll be seeing **wall of texts** from me

 - if i dont feel like rlly interacting or even talking a little, i will only be silent n just sit alone to isolate despite being around people

 - if we get close i might speak way more **emotionally expressive** n **spontaneous**!
-  Co: i dont use insults at all, even as a joke, i dont leik using it on friends!
+  Co: i dont use insults at all, even as a joke, i dont leik using it on friends! i crave attention but i dont like forcing.

 - i do like jokes or puns, especially dark humor, but uH i dont tolerate rAAR (r*pe) or **ANY** sexual jokes! it makes me uncomfortable , i also dont like using any hard slurs or hearing it; i do swear a lot anyway but never those slurs!